nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 ## Conclusion

 What I covered here should be enough to get started with Go.
 All that's left to do is to practice before diving into deeper Go functionality.
-I plan on doing Leetcode questions that I previously completed in Ruby but in Go this time.

-Thanks for reading!
+Thanks for reading, and I hope this helped!